 Fox Park

 Taking its name from the small park on Shenandoah Avenue, the Fox Park neighborhood is a residential community with a mix of elegant turn-of-the-century homes, new construction, and historic multi-family dwellings.
-Anchored by the soaring 300 foot steeple of the St. Francis de Sales Oratory and bordered by Jefferson Ave, Nebraska, Gravois and Highway 44, Fox Park is conveniently located close to downtown St. Louis, Tower Grove Park, entertainment at Grand Center, restaurants on South Grand and four major interstate highways.
+Anchored by the soaring 300-foot steeple of the St. Francis de Sales Oratory and bordered by Jefferson Ave, Nebraska, Gravois, and Highway 44, Fox Park is conveniently located close to downtown St. Louis and Tower Grove Park.

 A strong sense of community and central location make the area an ideal place to live.
-As reported by the Riverfront Times in January, Redfin named Fox Park the hottest neighborhood in the St. Louis metropolitan area in 2017.
 Today, Fox Park remains a part of the City’s fabric of diverse and viable neighborhoods.
 It features a wide range of affordable, historically significant homes.

 St. Francis de Sales Oratory